 Nokian Hakkapeliitta in 2036

-On the 80th anniversary of Nokian Tyres’ Nokian Hakkapeliitta winter tyre brand, Heikki Liimatainen, Doctor of Science and Professor from the Tampere University of Technology’s Transport Research Centre Verne, Robert Hansson, Director of the Vehicle Dynamics & Active Safety Centre from Volvo Car Corporation and Juha Pirhonen, Vice President of Research and Development for Nokian Tyres have envisioned what the development of mobility, driving and winter tyres will look like in 2036 when the Nokian Hakkapeliittas turn 100 years old.
+On the 80th anniversary of Nokian Tyres’ Nokian Hakkapeliitta winter tyre brand, Heikki Liimatainen, Doctor of Science and Professor from the Tampere University of Technology’s Transport Research Centre Verne, Robert Hansson, Director of the Vehicle Dynamics & Active Safety Centre from Volvo Car Corporation and Juha Pirhonen, Director, Technology Projects for Nokian Tyres have envisioned what the development of mobility, driving and winter tyres will look like in 2036 when the Nokian Hakkapeliittas turn 100 years old.